 8. Studies need to be well supported by appropriate statistical analyses that are reported in sufficient detail to allow readers to assess the rigour of the conclusions.
 Where replication is impractical, the implications for interpretation should be acknowledged.

-Abbreviations should be used sparingly.
+• Abbreviations should be used sparingly.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation.

-Parts of the manuscript
+Parts of the Manuscript

 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.